ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## VII.
 Usage of Nix Flakes

-Up to now, we have written a lot of Nix Flakes configuration to manage the NixOS system.
-Here is a brief introduction to the more detailed content of Nix Flakes, as well as commonly used nix flake commands.
+Up to now, we have written a lot of configuration with Flakes to manage NixOS.
+Here is a brief introduction to the more detailed content of the Flakes, as well as the new command lines commonly used with flakes.

 ### 1. Flake inputs {#flake-inputs}

-the `inputs` of `flake.nix` is a attribute set, used to specify the dependencies of the current flake, there are many types of `inputs`, for example:
+The `inputs` in `flake.nix` is a attribute set, used to specify the dependencies of the current flake, there are many types of `inputs`, for example:

 ```nix
 {